Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 >### FEP Host Information

-FEP (Front End Processor) messages will be sent back to the merchant.
+This is used to send the FEP (Front End Processor) messages back to the merchant.

 ##### Possible Returns - Success cases (Applicable for all payment related operation responses)